Sliders allow users to make selections from a range of values. In mobile applications, the slider is implemented by using touch screen interaction.

 There are two possible implementations of sliders: the continuous and the discrete slider, and they have their pros and cons.

-The continuous implementation of a slider gives the user more control over the selection range, however, it’s difficult to select a specific value in large interval.
-So, with continuous slider, the precision may not be satisfactory.
+The continuous implementation of a slider gives the user more control over the selection range, however, it’s difficult to select a specific value in the large interval.
+So, with a continuous slider, the precision may not be satisfactory.

-The GIF below, we can see another problem using the slider, when the user can’t reach the number 4000.
+In the GIF below, we can see another problem using the slider, when the user can’t reach the number 4000.

 • There should be an alternative form of selection that is different from sliding a peg.
-This can be done by adding an input element on top of the slider, where the value can be manually changed by typing a new value or the value can be automatically changed when moving the selection along the slider’s range.
+This can be done by adding an input element on top of the slider, where the value can be manually changed by typing a new value or the value can be automatically changed when moving the selection along with the slider’s range.
 This option is useful for many disabled users with motor impairments and for those who use screen readers.

-• Another way of presenting the user with more information regarding quantity of results, is to present a histogram based on the number of items in stock attached to the slider.
+• Another way of presenting the user with more information regarding the quantity of results, is to present a histogram based on the number of items in stock attached to the slider.

 This is how your slider should look like in practice.